 What are opiate drug testing windows of detection?

 Drug testing for opiates typically takes place through saliva or urine drug screens.
 Both methods produce different detection windows.
-Also, drug detection times for opiates can vary depending on the type, dose, frequency, and individual’s metabolism.
+Also, drug detection times for opiates can vary depend on the type, dose, frequency, and individual’s metabolism.
 An analysis of the average windows of detection reveals the following:

 - Urine testing: 1 to 3 days